 - ABAA is not responsible for lost or missing masks.

 - Dancers may require multiple masks to get through their class/es.
-A wet mask is less efficient at filtering bacteria and viruses; therefore, if a student's mask becomes saturated with moisture from breathing or sweat, they will be required to change into a dry mask.
+If a student's mask becomes saturated with moisture from breathing or sweat, they will be required to change into a dry mask.

 - Masks should only be worn once and then replaced with a fresh mask.